raphael-group/wext/README.md

 ### Visualization ###

 We provide scripts to run an interactive web application to view the output of `compute_exclusivity.py`, including both the mutations and mutation probabilities for each set.
-See `viz/README.md` for additional instructions and details.
+See [`viz/README.md`](https://github.com/raphael-group/weighted-exclusivity-test/blob/master/viz/README.md) and [the wiki](https://github.com/raphael-group/weighted-exclusivity-test/wiki/VIsualization) for additional instructions and details.

 ### Testing ###
 [Add testing instructions here.]